If you’re like us, there are few things scarier than the sight of your phone facedown on the pavement.

-But remember, monthly costs are only one part of the picture.
+But remember, plan costs are only one part of the picture.
 If you need to make a claim, the insurance company will ask for a deductible as well.

-As with monthly fees, deductibles often vary depending on the value of the phone.
+As with monthly or upfront fees, deductibles often vary depending on the value of the phone.

 Deductibles for major carriers at the time of writing are as follows:

 - AT&T: $25 to $299 per claim depending on the value of the phone and date of your last claim

 - Verizon: $49 to $249 per claim depending on the value of the phone

 - T-Mobile: $10 to $249 per claim depending on the value of the phone

 In most cases, unless you’re using a very basic phone, you can expect deductibles to be near the higher end of these scales.

 Many of the subscription-based services and protection plans have deductibles between $49 and $99.